Fleming (noble family): History

 When the Swedish House of Knights was established, the family of Fleming of Louhisaari, noble since time immemorial, was registered there, under number 4 of untitled nobility.

-Sir Klas or Claes Larsson Fleming (Flemingvaesnsjigirhgarg) (1592–1644), was an admiral and the first Governor of Stockholm (1634–1644) after the office was instituted by the Instrument of Government of 1634.
+Sir Klas or Claes Larsson Fleming (1592–1644), was an admiral and the first Governor of Stockholm (1634–1644) after the office was instituted by the Instrument of Government of 1634.
 His children were elevated to the friherre rank on 26 March 1651 by queen Christina of Sweden, with the title Baron of Liebelitz, due to service and accomplishments of the late father.
 This lineage continues to present day.

 Sir Eric Fleming (1616–79), provincial governor, president, chamber councillor, afterwards Marshal of Nobility (lantmarskalken) was created Baron of Lais on 12 May 1654 by queen Christina of Sweden.
 His male line became extinct 29 July 1786.

 Widow and children of Baron Claes Fleming af Liebelitz (1649–85), Marshal of Nobility, Lord High Treasurer of Sweden, president, a grandson of late sir Claes the admiral, were elevated on 10 December 1687 by king Charles XI of Sweden to the comital rank with the title Count to all male-line descendants.
 Their male line became extinct on 15 November 1729.

 Baron Claes Adolf Fleming (1771–1831), councillor of state, Lord High Constable of Sweden was created count on 11 May 1818, but he did not leave any surviving male descendants.

 Some members of the family still live in Sweden and the United States, but the line ended in the Finnish House of Nobility in mid-19th century.